 • Quotes said directly to our reporters can be lightly edited for clarity without adding ellipses for omitted words unless the meaning would be changed.
 But in legally sensitive quotes, no words can be removed without the inclusion of ellipses.

-• Do not use (sic) for misspellings—just fix—unless you’re facetiously using (sic) to ridicule a public figure’s typos.
+• Lean away from using [sic] for misspellings—just fix—unless you’re facetiously using [sic] to ridicule a public figure’s typos, or need it for clarity.
 Paraphrase instead if possible.

 • No brackets are needed when you’re capitalizing an excerpt’s first word.
 With that exception, when quoting printed material, the quote should otherwise match the original exactly (wording, style, punctuation, etc.).